 The safety of our staff and visitors is our top priority during this time.
 We have therefore changed the way we accept object donations at North Lincolnshire Museum.

 All donations to the museum must be via a pre booked meeting with a member of the Collections Team.
-Please call 01724 297055 or email email@example.com and details of your offer will be passed to the relevant member of the Collections Team.
-Walk in offers of donation will not be accepted and donations will not be collected from a donor’s home address.
+Please call 01724 297055 or email firstname.lastname@example.org and details of your offer will be passed to the relevant member of the Collections Team.
+Unfortunately, we are unable to accept any walk in offers of donation and we are unable to collect from the donor’s home.